 How Asthma Affects Dogs

 Asthma – or ‘allergic bronchitis’ in dogs, i.e. difficulty in breathing, is almost always caused by an allergic reaction which in turn causes an inflammation of the upper airways.
 Most of the time, the allergen is something that the dog inhales.
-The symptoms of so-called “asthma attacks” can vary widely from occasional breathing problems to a severe reaction that approaches suffocation.
+The symptoms of so-called “dog asthma” or “asthma attacks” can vary widely from occasional breathing problems to a severe reaction that approaches suffocation.
 By the time the condition is this severe, it usually has become chronic and irreversible.
 In very grave cases, the dog may resort to open-mouth breathing; gums and other mucous membranes may turn a purplish-blue from oxygen deprivation.
-When the consequences of asthma become this severe, the dog needs immediate emergency veterinary attention.
+When the consequences of asthma in dogs become this severe, the dog needs immediate emergency veterinary attention.

 Last year’s Thunderstorm Asthma Epidemic occurred in Melbourne’s west: suburbs including ………… The extensive grassland areas of the region are clearly a factor.
 For the safety of humans and dogs, people in these areas (but also elsewhere) should be especially aware of potential symptoms during and after thunderstorms in Spring and Summer.